canarybuilds/zulip/templates/zerver/help/using-zulip-for-a-class.md

 ## Answering students’ questions

-In Zulip, streams determine who receives a message.
+In Feniks Chat, streams determine who receives a message.
 Topics are light-weight subjects for individual conversations.
 You can more about streams and topics [here](/help/streams-and-topics).